Best AM5 motherboards in 2025 – our top picks tried and tested

 The MSI B650 Project Zero is geared more toward budget gamers who just want a stable platform on which to build a PC.
 The features are minimal but more than enough to facilitate a good experience both building and using your PC.
 It doesn’t have the thermal or short armor that some other motherboards have on this list, but that makes it lighter and much easier to maneuver whilst building.

-This motherboard has a Memory capacity of up to 128GB and supports speeds of up to 6400 MT/s, which is more than enough for any standard user.
+This motherboard has a memory capacity of up to 128GB and supports speeds of up to 6400 MT/s, which is more than enough for any standard user.
 Speaking of speed, because this is a B650, you can also overclock the CPU if you know what you’re doing.
 Overclocking is a great way to squeeze more power out of your CPU.
 Just make sure you have enough cooling headroom.

-Regarding PCIe, the primary slot is reinforced to bear the weight of the fatter modern GPUs, we found in our review.
+Regarding PCIe, the primary slot is reinforced to bear the weight of the fatter modern GPUs, as we found in our review.
 The slots on the Gaming Plus are only PCIe Gen 4, meaning you won’t get the same lightning-fast speeds for M.2 storage, but close enough.
 It’ll also be a while before GPUs become PCIe Gen 5 as standard.
 This motherboard is a fantastic option if you’re on a tighter budget.

 How to choose the best AM5 motherboard

-First of all, you need to establish your use case, if you don’t know what you want to use your PC for, then you will likely suffer an unnecessary expense when it comes to building your PC, or worse yet, fall short.
+First of all, you need to establish your use case.
+If you don’t know what you want to use your PC for, then you will likely suffer an unnecessary expense when it comes to building your PC or, worse yet, fall short.
 Establishing your use case beforehand can prevent either of these issues.
 Do you want your PC to be a general-purpose machine, gaming rig, or data cruncher?
 Figuring it out will help.

 Power delivery